 4. Would the Story Change if it were Present-Day?

-To get students to really understand a character’s perspective, I like to have them think about if they were the main character and if the war is the same, but it has shifted to 2023.
+To get students to really understand a character’s perspective, I like to have them think about if they were the main character and if the war is the same, but it has shifted to present day.
 One of the biggest changes would be the presence of technology.
 Utilizing that change, there are various activities students can complete to put themselves in that character’s shoes.

-Instagram profile
+Instagram Profile

 Students can make an Instagram profile and page for Ada.
 What kinds of pictures and captions would you have if you were Ada?
 This can be done on the actual app or by finding an Instagram template.

-Grab your FREE Instagram Profile Google Slide today
+Grab your FREE Instagram Research Template today.

 Vlog